The Innocents (2016 film): Plot

 In Warsaw, December 1945, a nun known as Sister Teresa approaches a young French female student doctor, Mathilde Beaulieu, serving with an army unit.
 She says there are sick women in need and is not satisfied with a referral to the Polish Red Cross.

 Beaulieu decides to go at night to the nun's convent, where one woman has given birth.
-The Mother Superior tells her that the nun was thrown out by her family and was taken in out of charity.
-Beaulieu tells the Mother Superior (Abbess) that she works for the French Red Cross.
+The Mother Superior (Abbess) tells her that the nun was thrown out by her family and was taken in out of charity.
+Beaulieu tells the Mother Superior that she works for the French Red Cross.

 A novice nun at the convent is grieving the death of another nun.
 Confined to her cell, she engages in morning prayer.

-Later the Abbess discloses to Beaulieu that several nuns at the convent were raped by Russian soldiers, relating that the experience was nightmarish, and they wish to keep this a secret.
+Later the Abbess discloses to Beaulieu that several nuns at the convent were raped first by German soldiers and later also by Soviet soldiers, relating that the experience was nightmarish, and they wish to keep this a secret to save the convent's reputation.
 Seven of the nuns are pregnant.
 Some of the pregnant nuns are reluctant to be examined intimately by the doctor, believing this will violate their vow of chastity.
 One of the nuns confesses to Mother Superior that her faith has been deeply shaken by these events.

 Soldiers come to the convent believing the nuns are harboring an enemy soldier.
 However, Beaulieu convinces them she is there to deal with an emergency outbreak of typhus.
 The Mother Superior is badly shaken by the threat of the soldiers, and thanks the doctor for her presence of mind.
 Beaulieu realizes that she too was raped.
 The Mistress of Novices, Sister Maria, tells the doctor that every day she is reminded of these harsh events.
 She relates how faith has become more difficult for her, but it is the cross she bears.

 When Beaulieu returns to headquarters, her boss chastises her for having been away without leave.
 He says that the military is a place of order and discipline.

-At a later visit at the convent, Beaulieu is present when another novice nun gives birth unexpectedly.
+During a later visit to the convent, Beaulieu is present when another novice nun gives birth unexpectedly.
 This nun had not realized she was pregnant and does not seem to know she has given birth.
 The Abbess had given orders that she be notified of all births, but Beaulieu requests that she not be notified immediately.
 The doctor needs to focus on care for the newborn.
 A different nun, Sister Zofia, takes responsibility for the child.

 Beaulieu asks the Mistress of Novices if she ever regrets her life as a nun.
 The novice replies, "Faith is 24 hours of doubt with one minute of hope", going on to describe her difficulties with the practice.